 Instead, NIH has sought to appropriate copyright for itself - reformatting and altering submitted author manuscripts; 'repurposing' deposited manuscripts in connection with their display in PubMed Central; and expatriating versions of that repository to countries elsewhere around the globe.
 In our view, implementing the Public Access Policy in a manner consistent with copyright law, and the intent of that aspect of its Congressional mandate, would mean that:

-NIH would respect the integrity of the copyrighted content it receives and ensure that any revisions to copyrighted materials such as reformatting, enhancing, linking or otherwise changing the articles are undertaken only when consistent with copyright.
+A. NIH would respect the integrity of the copyrighted content it receives and ensure that any revisions to copyrighted materials such as reformatting, enhancing, linking or otherwise changing the articles are undertaken only when consistent with copyright.
 Not only are there no mechanisms in place to do this, but also the range of uses outlined in NIH's terms and conditions for manuscript deposit take substantial liberty with content to create unauthorized derivative works.
 ACS questions how NIH can proceed in this manner, as doing so would seem to disregard the intent of Congress.

-NIH would respect ACS' right, as the copyright holder, to stipulate what it will or will not allow related to third-party use of its works.
+B. NIH would respect ACS' right, as the copyright holder, to stipulate what it will or will not allow related to third-party use of its works.
 Instead, NIH has rejected ACS terms and conditions, designed to protect the integrity of the scientific record and, without permission or consultation, has linked content to a variety of online resources (or seeks the latitude to do so).
 For example, nothing in NIH's implementation guidelines explicitly prohibits the licensing, selling, or distributing of links or access to content deposited within the PubMed Central database.

-NIH would acknowledge and support ACS as the copyright holder in the works deposited.
+C. NIH would acknowledge and support ACS as the copyright holder in the works deposited.
 Instead, the NIH website directs users to information which we assert undermines ACS' copyright.
 In some cases, ACS' copyright notice is not displayed or NIH's site links to its own copyright information rather than that of ACS as rights holder.

-NIH would respect the trademarks and branding of the ACS.
+D. NIH would respect the trademarks and branding of the ACS.
 Not only has there been no affirmation of these markers of quality, but all too often branding information is missing ? potentially misleading users to the erroneous conclusion that the NIH is claiming copyright, or that the content is in the public domain.

-NIH would take steps to ensure copyright compliance for material deposited into PubMed Central.
+E. NIH would take steps to ensure copyright compliance for material deposited into PubMed Central.
 No mechanisms to do this are in place, even for content that that has been erroneously deposited by authors without authorization, or that does not fall within the scope of the NIH Policy, and thus should not have been made publicly available.
 This causes potential economic harm to ACS as publisher.

-NIH would provide a mechanism to incorporate the concerns of publishers as the policy evolves over time.
+F. NIH would provide a mechanism to incorporate the concerns of publishers as the policy evolves over time.
 No mechanisms to do this are in place or have been proposed ? indeed, the implementation guidelines in connection with the mandated Public Access Policy were announced almost immediately after enactment of P.L.
 110-161, without consultation with publishers, even as the NIH proceeded to inform other stakeholders.

-NIH would respect ACS' right, as copyright holder, to decide how its content will be disseminated.
+G. NIH would respect ACS' right, as copyright holder, to decide how its content will be disseminated.
 Instead, NIH, without permission or consultation, has made arrangements to mirror ACS content deposited on its site.
 A mirror site for PubMed Central has been established in the United Kingdom, and our understanding is that other mirror sites are planned or proposed to be located internationally.
 This raises important questions and concerns regarding copyright protections that would prevail in such circumstances for content located outside the borders of the U.S. We question also how such international mirror sites serve the needs of the U.S. taxpayer and the intended purpose of the NIH Public Access Policy as directed by Congress.

-NIH would support the integrity of the scientific record.
+H. NIH would support the integrity of the scientific record.
 Instead, NIH has declined to use a link to the final published article at a specified URL on the ACS' own website as an alternative to the deposit and display of the unedited author's version on PubMed Central.
 Furthermore, NIH has also chosen to use its own system of article identification (PubMed Identifiers) rather than adopt the widely- accepted Digital Object Identifier (DOI) as a means of identifying authoritative material and associating it with the rights holder of record.
 This adds to reader confusion as to the definitive version of the article, and by diverting web traffic from ACS' final published article, poses economic harm in the process.
 It is unclear to us how NIH will manage and maintain such an identifier system, or the value that this system adds on behalf of the taxpayer.

-NIH would seek only the deposit of final, peer-reviewed manuscripts upon acceptance for publication.
+I. NIH would seek only the deposit of final, peer-reviewed manuscripts upon acceptance for publication.
 Instead, under the scope of the policy NIH allows, and even encourages, the deposit by authors of the final published version (article) ? without any provision for distinguishing the two versions, or for compensation in recognition of this federal taking of the publisher's investment in the peer-reviewed version of the manuscript.
 In so doing, NIH is placing authors in potential conflict with publishers and their copyright or other publishing policies, or (at worst) steering authors to favor journals with policies consistent with a particular business model.
 ACS questions whether the intent of Congress was to enable NIH to engage in this interference with the private sector and authors' right to assign and transfer their copyrights in an unfettered manner.

 In addition to the issues summarized above, we note that the NIH has not implemented its current voluntary Public Access Policy in a manner consistent with its own self-created guidelines.